sophiachann/ObjectDetectionProject-IKEAFurnituresRecommender/README.md

 After obtaining desgin feature vectors from last model, it will then query the feature index libraries using cosine similarity as the similarity search metrics.

-Top 5 furnitures with the closest Euclidean distances are returned as the recommended furnitures.
+Top 5 furnitures with the closest distances are returned as the recommended furnitures.

 ## Evaluation